scalajos/FaultOrScala2/README.md

                                      |           (or)
                                      v (or)
                            [Domain Error Handler]
+                         handle alternative scenario
 ```
-As **Domain Errors** are translated into other Domain Errors when they cross layers, it's important to not lose the error cause :
+As **Domain Errors** are translated into other Domain Errors when they cross layers, it's important to not lose the initial error cause :
 usually one needs to keep track of the initial domain error (if there is one).

 **Domain Errors could be chained** to other Domain Errors.